 Area for improvement: Background information: Ref No. P4 We currently have an electronic recording system that can ensure crews can record their competence, following training or assessment.
-This is a centrally based system which ensures firefighters with the correct skills are mobilised to incidents.
-HMICFRS found that, after sampling a few firefighters, their records were not showing 'competent'.
-They have asked the Service to ensure that all training and competency records are up to date.
+This is a centrally based system which ensures 'The Service should ensure its electronic system for recording and monitoring operational staff competence is accurate and accessible.' firefighters with the correct skills are mobilised to in a few firefighters, their records were not showing to ensure that all training and competency records ar ncidents.
+HMICFRS found that, after sampling competent'.
+They have asked the Service to Ref Action: · Achievements: